ganochenkodg/svelte-crud/README.md

 # CRUD app on svelte
 Simple app with crud operations and DB switcher.
-At this moment only MongoDB and PostgreSQL.
+At this moment only MongoDB, Redis and PostgreSQL.
 Other DBs will come in nearest future...

 ### description
 - Frontend: Svelte + sveltestrap + nginx